-As of September 30, 2009, our net tangible book value was approximately negative \$808.0 million, and our net tangible book value per share, on a pro forma basis after giving effect to the Corporate Reorganization but before giving effect to this offering, would be \$ per share.
+As of September 30, 2009, our net tangible book value was approximately negative \$801.3 million, and our net tangible book value per share, on a pro forma basis after giving effect to the Corporate Reorganization but before giving effect to this offering, would be \$(17.33) per share.
 Our net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by the total pro forma number of shares of common stock outstanding as of September 30, 2009, assuming the Corporate Reorganization had been completed as of that date.
-Dilution in net tangible book value per share of common stock in this offering and the pro forma as adjusted net tangible book value per share of common stock in this offering.
+Dilution in net tangible book value per share of common stock in this offering and the pro forma as adjusted net tangible book value per share of common stock in this offering and the pro forma as adjusted net tangible book value per share of common stock in this offering.

-After giving effect to (1) the conversion of our multiple outstanding series of capital stock into our common stock in the Corporate Reorganization, (2) the sale of our common stock at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus), and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and (3) the application of the net proceeds from this offering as described in "Use of proceeds," our pro forma as adjusted net tangible book value as of September 30, 2009 would have been approximately \$, or \$ per share.
+After giving effect to (1) the conversion of our multiple outstanding series of capital stock into our common stock in the Corporate Reorganization, (2) the sale of our common stock at an assumed initial public offering price of \$16.00 per share (the midpoint of the price range set forth on the cover of this prospectus), and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, (3) the application of the net proceeds from this offering as described in "Use of proceeds" and (4) the issuance of shares of restricted stock and other stock awards we intend to grant to our named executive officers and other employees and certain of our directors at the time of this offering, our pro forma as adjusted net tangible book value as of September 30, 2009 would have been approximately \$(501.9) million, or \$(7.49) per share.
 For more information on the number of common shares to be issued as a result of the Corporate Reorganization, see "Management's discussion and analysis of financial condition and results of operations-Corporate reorganization."

-This represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$ per share to new investors purchasing shares of our common stock in this offering at the initial public offering price.
+This represents an immediate increase in pro forma net tangible book value of \$9.84 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$(23.49) per share to new investors purchasing shares of our common stock in this offering at the initial public offering price.